 The accompanying texts employ a conservative modern English style.
 All the words chosen have been weighed carefully.
 A modern English document that retains obsolete words would not flow well.
 Specific religious words such as sacrifice, redemption and salvation cannot be avoided, but in other cases there are good modern alternatives.
 Participles are freely used in the Greek where it is obvious to which noun they refer.
 In English sentences have to be constructed with much greater care when participles are used.
 Too many can result in poetry changing into prose.
 Consequently participial phrases in these texts are often made into relative or temporal clauses.
+The texts also follow the grammatical norms of Queen’s English established by Professor David Chrystal.
+Thus there will be a considerable difference in style between those in American English.

 There used to be an accepted distinction between shall and will.
 Shall was used for the first person and will for the second and third.
 This was reversed to indicate a command.
 The distinction has largely broken down in modern English.
 Will is mostly employed in these texts.
 However, on certain occasions can is used with a weak sense of possibility.

-Although sermons may well employ inclusive language, many Christians are unhappy about changing original texts.
+Although sermons may well employ inclusive language, most Orthodox Christians are unhappy about changing original texts.
 This version does not use inclusive language, however it is not aggressively against it.
 Any word or expression which could distract Christians desperate to avoid gender worries, is carefully examined.
 The texts cannot be our prayer if they cause us to wince.
 There is a middle way between using strong masculine language and obliterating the original distinction between third person singular and plural.

 Italics are used to indicate words which are not in the Greek text.